pwhb/parthenon/kindness-saga/funogods/draft.md

 "Luna, I'll fail your entire assignment if my son solves it for you—and I'll enjoy doing it," mom warned her with a straight face.
 Luna smiled sheepishly.

-"It's ok, mom.
+"It's okay, mom.
 These books are for me.
 I'd like to start studying other sciences for a change," I defended Luna.
 Luna gestured towards a bag with a subtle nod of her chin, and I unzipped it to reveal the contents to mom.
 'The Origin of Species' and a collection of biology texts Luna had borrowed from the university library sat inside.
 Mom's hand found its way to my head, rubbing it with a mixture of affection and pride.
 She turned to Luna, expressing her gratitude with a warmth that transcended words.

 When her colleagues' car pulled up outside, she bid us both farewell.
 Luna and I walked her to the car, helping her load her luggage for the trip.